MEXT Scholarship Program

 Thinking of studying in Japan?

-Read about former MEXT scholars' experiences on our ''Former Scholars" page.
+Read about former MEXT scholars' experiences.

 Consult the Japan Student Services Organization's (JASSO) website for a wide variety of practical information about studying in Japan.